One Day Rest in Seven Act FAQ

 (Effective January 1, 2023)

-An employer may not force an employee to work through a meal break or force an employee to take a meal break.
-However, employees must be permitted to a meal break for every 7.5 hours worked no later than 5 hours after the start of the shift.
+An employer may not force an employee to work through a meal break.
+As such, employees must be permitted to take a meal break for every 7.5 hours worked no later than 5 hours after the start of the shift.
 An additional 20-minute meal break must be permitted if working a 12-hour shift or longer.
 If an employee works through a meal break, they must be paid.

 No. Employees must be afforded reasonable restroom breaks that do not count against their meal break.